open5e/open5e/source/monsters/monsters_a-z/H/hobgoblin.rst

-**Martial Advantage**: Once per turn, the hobgoblin can deal an extra 7 (2d6) damage to a creature it hits with a weapon attack if that creature is within 5 feet of an ally of the hobgoblin that isn't incapacitated.
+**Martial Advantage**: Once per turn, the hobgoblin can deal an extra 7 (2d6) damage to a creature it hits with a weapon attack if that creature is within 5 feet of an ally of the hobgoblin that isn't :ref:`srd:incapacitated`.

 Actions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~